Top 8 Robo-Advisors

 Betterment

-Betterment stands out as the largest independent robo-advisor, offering a comprehensive financial tool suite to cater to a wide range of investment goals.
+Betterment is the largest independent robo-advisor, offering a comprehensive financial tool suite to accommodate various investment goals.

 It has cemented its place in the industry by focusing on user-friendly goal-based investing tools, competitively low management fees, and the absence of an account minimum, making it accessible to investors of all levels.